kubevirt/community/design-proposals/dra.md

 type DeviceSource struct {
 	// DeviceName is the name of the device provisioned by device-plugins DeviceName *string `json:"deviceName,omitempty"`
-	// Claim is the name of the claim that is going to provision the DRA device Claim *k8sv1.ResourceClaim `json:"claim,omitempty"`
+	// Claim is the name of the resource claim that is going to provision the DRA device Claim *k8sv1.ResourceClaim `json:"claim,omitempty"`
 }

 type VirtualMachineInstanceStatus struct {
 	..
 	..
 	// DeviceStatus reflects the state of devices requested in spec.domain.devices.
-This is an optional field available
-	// only when DRA feature gate is enabled
+	// This is an optional field available only when DRA feature gate is enabled
 	// +optional
 	DeviceStatus *DeviceStatus `json:"deviceStatus,omitempty"`
 }